 Treatment depends on the specific cause of foot drop.
 The most common treatment is to support the foot with light-weight leg braces and shoe inserts, called ankle-foot orthotics.
 Exercise therapy to strengthen the muscles and maintain joint motion also helps to improve gait.
 Devices that electrically stimulate the peroneal nerve during footfall are appropriate for a small number of individuals with foot drop.
 In cases with permanent loss of movement, surgery that fuses the foot and ankle joint or that transfers tendons from stronger leg muscles is occasionally performed.

 The prognosis for foot drop depends on the cause.
 Foot drop caused by trauma or nerve damage usually shows partial or even complete recovery.
-For progressive neurological disorders, foot drop will be a symptom that is likely to continue as a lifelong disability, but it will not shorten life expectancy.
+For progressive neurological disorders, foot drop will be a symptom that is likely to continue as a lifelong disability.
+People with foot drop are more likely to fall, and falls, particularly in the elderly, may result in increased morbidity.